 Tell us about you?

-What are some of your favorite tools or applications you use?
-Or can’t do without?
+What are some of your favorite tools or applications you use, or can do without?

-What type of work do you enjoy most?
+What type of of work do you most enjoy?

-What advice do you have for younger or less experienced Black/AA designers?
+What advice do you have for younger or less experienced AA/BLK designers?

-If you had a message on your wrist, what would it be?
+If you had a special message written on your wrist, what would it be?